martyvona/ArduMon/README.md

 ## Flow Control

 Flow control is also up to the application.
 In interactive use the operator can wait as appropriate and/or verify a response before sending another command.
-The included `ardumon_client` native program can send commands from a script file (or stream from another application).
+The included `ardumon_client` native program can send commands from a script file.
 While it is also possible to `cat` such commands directly to the serial port, the `ardumon_client` approach enables flow control by waiting for responses for each command.

 Binary mode clients can similarly implment flow control either by waiting a sufficient time between sending each command or by waiting for a response.